uph380/wp-docs-md/README.md

 - [Secure Custom Fields Handbook](https://developer.wordpress.org/secure-custom-fields/) as [wp-scf-handbook.md](docs/wp-scf-handbook.md)
 - [WordPress user documentation](https://wordpress.org/documentation/) as [wp-articles.md](docs/wp-articles.md)

 Extracted from REST API of each site using custom PHP CLI scripts.

-## Notes
+Note:

-- Links to the same handbook sections are converted to anchor links using path as the anchor.
+- Links to the URLs of the same content type are converted to anchor links using path as the anchor name/ID.

+## Usage

+Copy the desired markdown files to your project directory and use them during AI prompts as desired.

+## How to Update

+Run `php parser.php --update` to fetch updated content over WP REST API (sorted by `modified` date).

+## Credits

+- Tooling created by [Kaspars](https://kaspars.net) ([@konstruktors](https://x.com/konstruktors)) and [contributors](https://github.com/kasparsd/wp-docs-md/graphs/contributors).

+- All origin content licensed under respective licenses.